ghines/todo-timer-app/README.md

 ## 🛠️ Setup Instructions

 > One-line setup (bash):
 bash setup-todo-timer-app.sh

 ---

 ## 🧪 How to Run It
 1. Start Backend
-    cd backend
+   - cd backend
-    node index.js
+   - node index.js
-2. Start Frontend
-    In a new terminal:
+2. Start Frontend in a new terminal:
-        cd frontend
+    - cd frontend
-        npm start
+    - npm start

 App runs at: http://localhost:3000
 Backend server at: http://localhost:4000

-💡 Tips for Development
+## 💡 Tips for Development
-    Modify task logic: In frontend/src/App.js.
+    - Modify task logic: In frontend/src/App.js.
-    Style the app: Use frontend/src/App.css.
+    - Style the app: Use frontend/src/App.css.
-    Data persistence: Backend writes to backend/tasks.json.
+    - Data persistence: Backend writes to backend/tasks.json.
-    Troubleshooting CORS: Express has CORS enabled for frontend requests.
+    - Troubleshooting CORS: Express has CORS enabled for frontend requests.

-🧩 Extending the App
+## 🧩 Extending the App
 You can extend this project with:

 - Due dates